Christmas tree recycling

 Take your real Christmas tree to a collection point

 If you cannot place your tree in your green bin, you can take it to a collection point.
-Collection points are open from Monday 2 January until Monday 16 January.
+Collection points are open from Tuesday 2 January to Tuesday 16 January.
 You can drop your real tree at the following locations:

-A designated area will be cordoned off in each of the listed locations.
+An assigned area will be marked off in each of the listed locations.
 Ensure you have removed all the decorations, base or support blocks before taking your tree to a collection point.

 Take your Christmas tree to your local recycling centre